bengal865/evidence-js-functions-starter/README.md

-# evidence-js-functions-starter
+# Evidence: JavaScript Functions
-Starter files for your JavaScript Functions evidence project
+Please read the markdown (.md) instructions before you start writing any code.